 You might be a bitch, you might just look like one thanks to your face shape and lines.

 While it may seem a lot of vacuous nonsense, it's hugely relevant to how people feel about themselves and what might drive someone to choose an aesthetics treatment.
 Even if a person has developed lines and crinkles that are associated with positive attributes, it doesn't mean they want them just yet!

-Being able to soften some of these lines through subtle treatments like Baby Botox, means people can keep their expression but also retain a more youthful appearance.
+Being able to soften some of these lines through subtle treatments like subtle wrinkle relaxing, means people can keep their expression but also retain a more smoother appearance.
 If they're very expressive, those lines may be prematurely ageing them.

 If you're looking for a safe and qualified clinic to help you address your lines and wrinkles, simply search here.

 Stay in the Glow

 Want to stay in the know with our latest blog posts.
 Subscribe to our newsletter below:

 Stay up to date with all the things #Glowday via our social channels.